photoprism/photoprism-docs/docs/getting-started/advanced/databases.md

 PhotoPrism is compatible with [SQLite 3](https://www.sqlite.org/) and [MariaDB 10.5.12+](https://mariadb.org/).
 Older databases using the same dialect, such as MySQL 8, may work but are not officially supported.

+Never store database files on a shared network drive or open them with two server instances at the same time.

 !!! info
     Our [docker-compose.yml](https://dl.photoprism.org/docker/) examples include
     tested and working database configurations.
 These docs are for advanced users only.